Album Liner Notes

 is Frank Hutchinson's version. what does the song say exactly? it says no man

-gains immortality thru public acclaim. truth is shadowy. in the
+gains immortality thru public acclaim. truth is shadowy. in the pre-postindustrial age, victims of violence were allowed (in

-duty) to be judges over their offenders-parents were punished for their
+fact it was their duty) to be judges over their offenders-parents were punished

-hat is his crown. futurologists would insist it's a matter of tatse. they say
+that a man's hat is his crown. futurologists would insist it's

-"let's sleep on it" but they're already living in the sanatirium.
-No
+it" but they're already living in the sanatirium.
+No Rights Without Duty is the name of the game

-time is only horsing around.
-Stack's in a cell, no wall phone. he's not some
+cell, no wall phone. he's not some egotistical

-egotistical degraded existentialist dionysian idiot. neither does he represent
+degraded existentialist dionysian idiot. neither does

-lifestyle, the Agrarian one) Billy didn't have an insurance plan, didn't get
+Authentic alternative lifestyle, the Agrarian one) Billy didn't have an

-airsick yet his ghost is more real and genuine than all the dead souls on the
+insurance plan, didn't get airsick yet his ghost is more real and genuine than

-boob tube - a monumental epic of blunder and misunderstanding, a romance tale
+all the dead souls on the boob tube - a monumental epic of blunder and

-without the cupidity.
+misunderstanding, a romance tale without the cupidity.

 BLOOD IN MY

-EYES is one of two songs done by the Mississippi Sheiks, a little known de
+EYES is one of two songs done by the Mississippi Sheiks, a little

-Ages) nothing effete about the Mississippi Sheiks.
+(the New Dark Ages) nothing effete about the Mississippi Sheiks.

 WORLD GONE